leonlinsx/minimal-mistakes/_posts/2020-11-11-human-capital.md

 We discussed [middlemen in financial capital last week](https://avoidboringpeople.substack.com/p/do-investment-bankers-add-value "ib").
 This week, let's look at middlemen in human capital.

-In the paper [Are Inventors or Firms the Engines of Innovation?](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3081933 "paper") Ajay Bhaskarabhatla, Luis Cabral, Deepak Hegde, and Thomas Peeters look into whether we should credit humans or companies more for innovations.
+In the paper ["Are Inventors or Firms the Engines of Innovation?"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3081933 "paper") Ajay Bhaskarabhatla, Luis Cabral, Deepak Hegde, and Thomas Peeters look into whether we should credit humans or companies more for innovations.
 Surprisingly, they find that **humans deserve much more merit.** Let's take a closer look.

 We can think about companies as performing a middleman role of "matching people together," bringing together people with ideas and people who want to execute.
 There's a whole [Theory of the Firm](https://en.wikipedia.org/wiki/Theory_of_the_firm "Theory") on how companies exist to reduce transaction costs \[1\].
 Under this framework, we could try and split out the effect of innovation between the people and the firm.